artur-s/FsWorkshop/Basics.md

   - Expressions vs statements

+    - _statement_ - a command that performs some action and usually changes the state  or transfers the control flow, e.g. `return` statement _p.328
+    - _expression_ - a computation that can be evaluated and yields a result.

     A fundamental building block of F# programs is an _expression_.

-    - _statement_ - a command that performs some action and usually changes the state  or transfers the control flow, e.g. `return` statement_p.328
-    - _expression_ - a computation that can be evaluated and gives a result.
+Entire F# program is a composite expression that returns a value.
+    Every function returns a value, including impure functions performing only a side-effect, e.g:

+    ```fsharp
+    let res =
+      if isNewYear then
+          printfn "Launching fireworks..."
+    ```
+    evaluates to:
+    ```
+    Launching fireworks...
+    val res : unit = ()
+    ```
+    The `()` is (the only possible) value of type `Unit`.
+It is used for representing lack of information and indicates that the expression (or function) performs a side-effect.

+    The `if` statement is also an expression.
+Here it returns a value of type `Unit`.
+As no `else` clause is provided, the expression in `then` has to be of type `Unit`

   - Type Inference
     - Based on an algorithm called "Hindley-Milner".